LEARN UCC SEARCHING AND FILING BASICS FOR LAW FIRMS

 GET STARTED WITH CSC

-Intended for legal professionals who prepare and file UCCs on their clients’ behalf and existing CSC Lien PerfectSM, this webinar will provide a practical overview of:
+Intended for legal professionals who prepare and file UCCs, this hour-long webinar will provide an overview of:

 Unique rules and restrictions imposed by different jurisdictions